-But what if the organizations get something that is equally evolutionary as Agile – there has been a surge in adopting Agile since 2015 owing to the flexibility it provides to the teams.
-This guide will help you to decide if Agile is what you are looking for.
+But what if the organizations get something that is equally evolutionary as Agile – there has been a surge in adopting Agile since 2015 owing to the flexibility it provides.

 Project completion is emphasized through incremental and iterative processes in the Agile project management methodology.
 Short-term development cycles are used to carry out a project’s incremental components.
-It enables teams to have a built-in system for fast adapting to change.
+It enables teams to have a built-in system for faster adaptation to change.
 It can be viewed as an iterative procedure as opposed to preparing and hanging on for a major release.

 This guide shall help those who are in dilemma and are afraid to pick Agile methodologies for their next software/project.

 A group of software developers created a new method of software development to accelerate the development process and provide the program to the market as soon as possible.

 In 2001, 17 technologists created the Agile Manifesto, which served as the official beginning of Agile.
 All 17 engineers were focused on developing a rapid, adaptable, and team-oriented methodology, thus they came up with the complete Agile project management Manifesto to figure out new ways to create software.